 - 5.1 Licensed premises, especially those offering late night / early morning entertainment, alcohol and refreshment may sometimes, if not properly managed, become a source of public nuisance, generating crime and disorder problems. - 5.2 As a matter of Policy the Licensing Authority will require every holder of a Licence, Certificate or Permission to be responsible for minimising the impact of crime, disorder and anti-social behaviour by their patrons both on and within the vicinity of their premises, including for example on the pavement, in a beer garden or in a smoking shelter.
 The Licensing Authority suggests that applicants demonstrate in their Operating Schedules that suitable and sufficient measures, ranging from the design and layout of the premises through to the daily operation of the business have been identified and will be implemented and maintained with the intention of preventing crime and disorder.
-Procedures to deal with drunken customers. violence and anti social behaviour in and outside premises and the provision of closed circuit television in certain premises must be considered by applicants and licencees when addressing this issue.
+Procedures to deal with drunken customers, violence and anti social behaviour in and outside premises and the provision of closed circuit television in certain premises must be considered by applicants and licencees when addressing this issue.
 The Licensing Authority will also expect that Personal Licence holders will actively participate in established "Pubwatch" schemes where issues relating to crime and disorder can be addressed.
-The Licensing Authority support involvement in 2Best Bar None" initiative which enables premises to demonstrate good safe operating procedures. - 5.3 The Licensing Authority considers the effective and responsible management of the premises through competent and efficient instruction, training and supervision of staff and the adoption of best practice, such as 'Challenge 21', to be among the most important control measures for the achievement of all Licensing Objectives.
-The Licensing Authority will take a positive view of anyone who invests in appropriate training, and in particular nationally accredited qualifications tailored to the Licensing sector. - The application for premises selling alcohol must identify a Designated Premises Supervisor (DPS) who must also hold a Personal Licence.
+The Licensing Authority support involvement in "Best Bar None" initiative which enables premises to demonstrate good safe operating procedures. - 5.3 The Licensing Authority considers the effective and responsible management of the premises through competent, efficient and regular instruction, recorded training, supervision of staff and the adoption of good practice, such as 'Challenge 25', to be among the most important control measures for the achievement of all Licensing Objectives.
+The Licensing Authority will take a positive view of anyone who invests in appropriate training, and in particular nationally accredited qualifications tailored to the Licensing sector.
+Training records should be kept available for inspection by all enforcement agencies. - 5.4 The application for premises selling alcohol must identify a Designated Premises Supervisor (DPS) who must also hold a Personal Licence.
 The DPS does not have to be present on the premises at all times when alcohol is being sold.
 However, the DPS and Premises Licence Holder remain responsible for the premises at all times.
-It is important that there is an accountable, responsible person present when alcohol is being sold or supplied to ensure, for example, that alcohol is not sold to persons who have had too much to drink, or to those under the age of 18 years, and so that the Licensing Authority and Police can discuss any problems / issues arising from the licensable activities offered on the premises.
-The Licencing Authority considers it to be good practice if the Premises Licence Holder is present in the licensed area of the premises: - Between 22:00 hours and closing time, when the premises is one that regularly opens after midnight for both regulated entertainment and the sale or supply of alcohol for consumption on the premises.
+It is important that there is an accountable, responsible person present when alcohol is being sold to persons who have had too much to drink, or to those under the age of 18 years, and so that the Licensing Authority and Police can discuss any problems or issues arising from the licensable activities offered on the premises.
+The Licensing Authority considers it to be good practice if the DPS or Premises Licence Holder is present in the licensed area of the premises: - Between 22:00 hours and closing time, when the premises is one that regularly opens after midnight for both regulated entertainment and the sale or supply of alcohol for consumption on the premises.